Marketing Maturity: Breaking silos

 But what exactly is marketing?

-Thus, companies employing traditional marketing may have the following profile: they run active marketing campaigns and offer promotions.
+Thus, traditional marketing companies may have the following profile: they run active marketing campaigns and offer promotions.
 There is a person or team dedicated to marketing, but actions are often carried out in silos.
 This applies as much to marketing campaigns as to their interaction with sales, customer service, or operations, each operating independently in their field.

 Let’s take a concrete example to illustrate this concept.